rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 method will return the result of `Default::default` for the type `T` stored in the `Option<T>`.

-## Standard Library Traits that Can't Be Derived
+## Standard Library Traits that Can’t Be Derived

-The rest of the traits defined in the standard library can't be implemented on your types using `derive`.
-These traits don't have a sensible default behavior they could have, so you are required to implement them in the way that makes sense for what you are trying to accomplish with your code.
+The rest of the traits defined in the standard library can’t be implemented on your types using `derive`.
+These traits don’t have a sensible default behavior they could have, so you are required to implement them in the way that makes sense for what you are trying to accomplish with your code.

-An example of a trait that can't be derived is `Display`, which handles formatting of a type for end users of your programs.
+An example of a trait that can’t be derived is `Display`, which handles formatting of a type for end users of your programs.
 You should put thought into the appropriate way to display a type to an end user: what parts of the type should an end user be allowed to see?
 What parts would they find relevant?
 What format of the data would be most relevant to them?
-The Rust compiler doesn't have this insight into your application, so you must provide it.
+The Rust compiler doesn’t have this insight into your application, so you must provide it.

 ## Making Custom Traits Derivable

 The above list is not comprehensive, however: libraries can implement `derive` for their own types!
 In this way, the list of traits you can use `derive` with is truly open-ended.
-Implementing `derive` involves using a procedural macro, which is covered in the next appendix, "Macros."
+Implementing `derive` involves using a procedural macro, which is covered in the next appendix, “Macros.”